Memorable Manitobans: Duncan D. McDonald (1871-1953)

 At the 1922 convention in Portage la Prairie, he undertook the duties of Secretary-Treasurer following John Cardale, a councillor of the Rural Municipality of Blanshard, who had held that office from the Union’s formation at Brandon in 1905.
 McDonald held this office until 1930.
 He was described as “an orator of the old school with a scholarly background and a great love for poetry.”

 For the last several years of his life, he lived with his daughter at Copetown, Ontario.
-He died on 7 February 1953 while visiting Florida.
+He died at Daytona Beach, Florida on 7 February 1953 while on vacation.
 He was buried in the Dauphin Riverside Cemetery.

 Ontario birth and marriage registrations, Ancestry.